 Performance evaluation and presentation of performance results

-David Heller, Senior Research Fellow at Max Planck Institute for Innovation and Competition, studied economics and management at universities in Hamburg, Valencia, and Frankfurt, before receiving his Ph.D. in economics at Goethe University for his essays “On the Economics of Innovation and Corporate Finance”.
+David Heller, Senior Research Fellow at Max Planck Institute for Innovation and Competition in Munich, studied economics and management at universities in Hamburg, Valencia, and Frankfurt, before receiving his Ph.D. in economics at Goethe University for his essays “On the Economics of Innovation and Corporate Finance”.
 He was a visiting researcher at Hamburg Institute of International Economics (2014), Deutsche Bundesbank (2017), and New York University, Stern School of Business (2019).
 His research interests are in the fields of corporate finance and innovation economics, particularly entrepreneurial- and SME finance, IP-backed finance, innovation and science policy, and investment theory.

 Course materials will be provided in electronic form.